crgee1/Homefullness/README.md

 ## Architectures and Technologies

-* Vanilla JavaScript for overall structure and game logic,
+* Vanilla JavaScript for overall structure and logic,
 * HTML5 Canvas for DOM manipulation and rendering,
 * Webpack to bundle and serve up the various scripts